Skip to the content.

 subtitle="TN vs cold7")

 Visually, we see that there are more significant genes from the FindMarkers analysis.
-In order to best quantify the overlap and differences in methods, we can merged the results dataframes together.
+In order to best quantify the overlap and differences in methods, we can merge the results dataframes together.
 To do so, we will do some data wrangling to capture the most important information:

 1. Merge dataframes together